jim11662418/wheelwriter-teletype/C51/README.md

-Files in this folder are compiled with th eKeil C51 compiler.
+Files in this folder are compiled with the Keil C51 compiler.